andrico1234/a2k/README.md

 Note: This is a work in progress, you should not use it in production.
 But if you decide to try it out, any and all feedback is welcome!

+Check out:

+- The [docs](https://a2000-docs.netlify.app/) for an overview of a2k
-Check out the [demo](https://a2000.netlify.app) site for the full a2k experience.
-Or check out the [Storybook](https://a2000-storybook.netlify.app/) to play with each component
+- The [demo](https://a2000.netlify.app) site for the full a2k experience.
+- The [storybook](https://a2000-storybook.netlify.app/) to play with each component.

 ## Components